Hiranyaloka/mt-plugin-template-selector/README.md

     <mt:If tag="TemplateSelector"><mt:TemplateSelector setvar="my_template_name"></mt:If>

-Then later in that template set a custom stylesheet:
+Then (for example) later in that template set a custom stylesheet:

     <link id="my_custom_layout" rel="stylesheet" href="<mt:Link template="$my_template_name">" type="text/css" media="screen" />

+Similarly, you can use the `WidgetSelector` tag to allow your Authors to choose from a subset of widgets:

+<mt:Include widget="<mt:WidgetSelector>">

-## Setting The Tag Value
+## Setting The Tag Value (Author)

 Simply select a template name from a pull-down menu within the "edit entry/page" form.